clintval/tp53/README.md

 pip install tp53
 ```

-## Uploading a VCF to the Seshat Server
+## Uploading a VCF to the Seshat TP54 Annotation Server

 Upload a VCF to the [Seshat TP53 annotation server](http://vps338341.ovh.net/) using a headless browser.